List of Big 12 Conference champions: Women's soccer

-All current and future Big 12 members sponsor women's soccer.
+All current Big 12 members sponsor women's soccer.
 The most recent to add the sport was Kansas State, which announced in 2015 that it was adding the sport.
 The Wildcats played their first season in 2016 as an independent, and began playing a full Big 12 schedule in 2017.

 Softball

-Seven Big 12 schools currently sponsor softball; Kansas State, TCU, and West Virginia do not.
-Of the four future Big 12 members, only Cincinnati does not have a softball team.
+Eleven Big 12 schools currently sponsor softball; Cincinnati, Colorado, Kansas State, TCU, and West Virginia do not.